Soohti/eligibilityd-debug/README.md

 ### Prerequisites

 - SIP debugging restrictions are disabled (via `csrutil enable --without debug` command in recovery mode).
-- For Apple Intelligence: A non-China Apple ID signed in, region set to the United States, and language set to English (US).
+- For Apple Intelligence: A non-China Apple ID signed in.
 - For Xcode Predictive Code Completion: Xcode is installed and run at least once.

 > [!NOTE]